 The beauty of this tutorial is that I am providing you with the exact materials that I found worked best for making the perfect DIY concrete pumpkins.
 Through trial and error here at the farm, I’ve taken the guesswork out of it for you.

 Quality nylons are key.
 “Active” pantyhose and trouser socks make the best pumpkins.
 Although they are slightly more expensive, trousers socks work the best.
 In the end, the ease of using quality nylons outweighed the cost.
 (Note: The cheaper the nylon, the harder it is to peel off your pumpkin.
 Believe me, they make a fuzzy mess… I learned the hard way!)

-Sifting out the small rocks from the quick drying concrete is key.
+Sifting out the small rocks from the quick-drying concrete is key.
 After making concrete bowls, I realized that there is a tremendous amount of rocks in concrete.
 Although I loved the texture the rocks added to the bowls, I didn’t think they would be a good look for the pumpkins.
 Knowing that the concrete pumpkins were not going to be large a smooth look is ideal.
-In which case, the concrete should be as rock-free as possible.
+In this case, the concrete should be as rock-free as possible.

 Using an old net I found in the garage, I sifted out the rocks.
-An old window screen or a wire mesh or a plastic colander also work well.
-I highly recommend using gloves for this project because wet concrete has a very high alkaline (high ph).
+An old window screen, wire mesh, or a plastic colander also works well.
+I highly recommend using gloves for this project because wet concrete has a very high alkalinity (high pH).
 Gloves will help prevent the possibility of chemical burns.